coderitter/mbd-json/README.md

 - `json_start_end_t *path`: Any array where each value represents the information for one nesting depth.
 It contains the path to the current JSON value.
 A path consists of positions of JSON array opening brackets `[` and positions of JSON property names inside the given JSON string.
 - `json_start_end_t value`: The position of the current JSON property value inside the given JSON string.
 - `json_type_t type`: The type of the current JSON value.
-- `uint8_t *item_counter`: Any array where each value represents the information for one nesting depth.
+- `uint8_t *value_counter`: Any array where each value represents the information for one nesting depth.
 When related to a JSON array it contains the amount of JSON array items which were found so far.
 When related to a JSON object it contains the amount of JSON properties which were found so far.

 ## The parsing